 The primary source of revenue for a fitness business is memberships.
 Tracking down leads, getting them in the door and giving them an engaged member experience that keeps them there is the bread and butter of running a successful fitness studio.
 There is no doubt about it, growing your membership base and your monthly recurring revenue is absolutely key to your survival as a business.

 However, gyms and fitness studios can’t survive on revenue from memberships alone.
-The most successful fitness businesses diversify into different revenue streams alongside raising revenue through core memberships.
-Top fitness studios like F45, Soulcycle and Orangetheory are expanding beyond just offering fitness classes and have now developed into a one-stop shop for all things fitness related.
+In The Glofox Ultimate Guide to Opening a Gym, we discussed how important it is to have other revenue streams to build your business.
+The most successful fitness studios diversify into different revenue streams alongside raising revenue through core memberships.
+Top fitness studios like F45, Soulcycle, and Orangetheory are expanding beyond just offering fitness classes and have now developed into a one-stop shop for all things fitness related.

 To increase profit margins for your business, you need to be creative and think of other ways you can provide service offerings of real value to both members and potential members.
 This additional revenue is typically called ancillary revenue.